SAP/cloud-security-services-integration-library/token-client/README.md

 To adjust the Http Client parameters you will need to provide your own implementation of `HttpClientFactory` interface.

-To overwrite [`DefaultHttpClientFactory`](/token-client/src/main/java/com/sap/cloud/security/client/DefaultHttpClientFactory.java) you have to register your own implementation of `HttpClientFactory` interface as follows:
+To overwrite [`DefaultHttpClientFactory`](./src/main/java/com/sap/cloud/security/client/DefaultHttpClientFactory.java) you have to register your own implementation of `HttpClientFactory` interface as follows:

-- Create a SPI configuration file with name `com.sap.cloud.security.client.HttpClientFactory` in ``src/main/resources/META-INF/services`` directory.
+- Create an SPI configuration file with name `com.sap.cloud.security.client.HttpClientFactory` in ``src/main/resources/META-INF/services`` directory.
 - Enter the fully qualified name of your `HttpClientFactory` implementation class, e.g. `com.mypackage.CustomHttpClientFactory`.
 - The implementation could look like:
 ````java